Skip to content

 Other less frequent signs include dilation of the esophagus which can cause regurgitation of food and difficulty swallowing, as well as muscle spasms and difficulty walking.

-WHAT CAUSES HYPOTHYROIDISIM IN DOGS?
+WHAT CAUSES HYPOTHYROIDISM IN DOGS?

 If left untreated, symptoms usually worsen over time as more of the healthy thyroid is replaced.
-One thing to note is that thyroid symptoms can also mimic symptoms of many other diseases.
+An important thing to note is that thyroid symptoms can also mimic symptoms of many other diseases.
 In order to avoid misdiagnosis, work closely with your vet to rule out other potential causes and get the proper treatment.

 IS MY DOG AT RISK?

-According to Washington State University " Hypothyroidism occurs more commonly in medium to large breed dogs and usually in middle aged dogs."
+According to Washington State University, "hypothyroidism occurs more commonly in medium to large breed dogs and usually in middle aged dogs."
 Dogs with genetic predisposition or other autoimmune disorders may also be at risk.

 The most commonly affected breeds include: